 I’ve been asked a number of times about the construction of the station.
 Such as “how”, “why”, and “when” things were done – and “by whom”.
 I know that I will probably leave out a contribution made by someone, but I will make an effort not to do that…

 During initial conversations with Dr. Lee – L.A.
 Maritime Museum director, he showed us the room that K6AA now occupies.
 At that time it was used as a storage area and the other half of the room was, as it is today, used as part of the archives section of the museum.

 An interesting fact is that the room was where the Harbor Department had their radio room when they occupied the building.
-Their radio console is still there and is used as a desk by Jack Whitmeyer, who works with the archives.
 The coax coming through the ceiling, and left in place when the Harbor Department moved out years earlier, was used for our first contacts from the radio room.

 In order to have close contact with museum visitors, it was necessary to cut a hole in the wall between what is now the radio-room and the public area adjacent.
 One of our club members, Beth N6PMN, volunteered to make the oak counter and the decorative framing for the window.
 Beth did the work in the wood shop at South High School in Torrance where she was a student.
 Those of you that have seen the results of her work must agree that it is a real work of art.
 The hole was cut and framed by Tony Circo KI6Z, Richard Requa KB6FLF, Ken Moore W6WIS, and Jim Pitman, WA6MZV.